ben441318936/summer2018_nmt/README.md

 * [Tensorflow 1.4 or above](https://www.tensorflow.org/)
 * [python_Levenshtein](https://pypi.org/project/python-Levenshtein/)

+## What is in this repository
+This repository contains the Python modules used to train seq2seq encoder-decoder models and infer with trained models.
+The **data** subdirectory contains a dataset used to train and test a 2-encoder network for sequences of block length 20.
+The **models** subdirectory contains models trained on the above data.
+The models above are able to outperform SCS and SMAP on reconstructing block length 20 sequences from 2 traces in terms of edit distance, for deletion channel probability from 0.1 to 0.5.

 ## How to use
 To use this module, first clone or download this repository onto your machine.
 Once downloaded, navigate into the repository untill you see the subdirectory named **nmt**.
 Then, display the help message for this module by calling:
 ``` shell